Gene Nichol: Sex Workers' Art Show controversy

 Additional controversy followed Nichol after allowing the Sex Workers' Art Show to proceed to campus on February 4, 2008.
-The tour visits college campuses and other venues across the country.
+The tour visited college campuses and other venues across the country.
 While personally expressing his displeasure with the content of the student-funded show, Nichol felt censoring the performance would be inappropriate.
 He issued a statement saying, "The First Amendment and the defining traditions of openness that sustain universities are hallmarks of academic inquiry and freedom.
 It is the speech we disdain that often puts these principles to the test.
 The College of William & Mary will not knowingly and intentionally violate the constitutional rights of its students.
 Censorship has no place at a great university."
 Nichol's allowance of the Sex Workers' Art Show to perform on the campus garnered mixed reactions among both the general public and the college student body.

 Public reaction

 Local and state levels of government officials, though not directly affected by the decision, spoke against it.
 Delegate Brenda L. Pogge (R – Yorktown) feared that the college, as a state symbol, may have "tarnished its legacy."
 Pogge mailed Nichol a letter that asked him to stop the show.
 She also requested a city police presence to determine if a state obscenity statute was broken.

 Statewide, the Virginia House of Delegates (specifically the Privileges and Elections Committee) effectively "threatened" the Board of Visitors' appointees if they refused to fire Nichol over the surrounding controversies during his tenure, culminating with the Sex Workers' Art Show.
 Nichol's permission to allow a cabaret-style burlesque show on campus also offended many of the college's more conservative alumni, which resulted in some loss of endowment.